 Setting and keeping goals helps you build a happy life.
 If you want good things to happen to you, you don't get them by waiting and hoping, but by making a plan and going after them.

-Statistics Brain reports that 45 percent of Americans usually make New Year’s resolutions, and only 8 percent succeed in achieving their goals.
+Statistics Brain reports that 45 percent of Americans usually make New Year’s resolutions.
+Of those, only 8 percent succeed in keeping them.

-They would succeed more if they realized that goal-setting and goal-achieving can be fun.
+You can achieve more success more if you realize that goal-setting and goal-achieving can be fun.

 Here are three tips for having fun making — and keeping — resolutions, whether at New Year’s or throughout the year.

 1. Adopt a goal that you really want

 The most common lifestyle goals are to lose weight, get organized, or to spend less and save more money.